jkinner/dogma/README.md

 will be displayed to your users.
 Then, place a `Messages` class in each of your localized languages and, if appropriate, countries (e.g. en/US versus en/GB or es/ES and es/MX).
 Dogma will load the appropriate `Messages` class for the language of the user.
-The following examples show how to localize our simple additiona application.
+The following examples show how to localize our simple addition application.

 /templates/DefaultMessages.php

     <?php
     class DefaultMessages {
       function AdditionPrompt() {